JisangYou/DEND/ReadMe.md

 Pipelines are often driven by schedules which determine what data should be analyzed and when Schedules improve data quality by limiting our analysis to relevant data to a time period used appropriately pipeline schedules are also a form of data partitioning, which can substantially increase the speed of our pipeline runs

+- Airflow Plugins
+Airflow was built with the intention of allowing its users to extend and customize its functionality through plugins.
+The most common types of user-created plugins for Airflow are Operators and Hooks.
+These plugins make DAGs reusable and simpler to maintain.

+To create custom operator, follow the steps:

+Identify Operators that perform similar functions and can be consolidated Define a new Operator in the plugins folder
+Replace the original Operators with your new custom one, re-parameterize, and instantiate them.

+- Task Boundaries
+DAG tasks should be designed such that they are:

+Atomic and have a single purpose
+Maximize parallelism
+Make failure states obvious